Office Hours in RH-436 (445-4489)

 Morrison, Toni.
 The Bluest Eye.

 Wiesel, Elie.
 Night.
-New York:

 King, Stephen.
 Different Seasons (also published as Shawshank Redemption).